-(b) The rate of the mortgage registry tax equals .0001 of the principal.

-(c) The rate of the deed tax equals .0001 of the amount.
+- (b) The rate of the mortgage registry tax equals .0001 of the principal. - (c) The rate of the deed tax equals .0001 of the amount. - Subd.

-Subd.
 2. General law provisions apply.
 The taxes under this section apply to the same base and must be imposed, collected, administered, and enforced in the same manner as provided under chapter 287 for the state mortgage registry and deed taxes.
-All the provisions of chapter 287 apply to these taxes, except the rate is as specified in subdivision 1, the term "Anoka County" must be substituted for "the state," and the revenue must be deposited as provided in subdivision 3.
+All the provisions of chapter 287 apply to these taxes, except the rate is as specified in subdivision 1, the term "Anoka County" must be substituted for "the state," and the revenue must be deposited as provided in subdivision 3. - Subd.

-Subd.
 3. Deposit of revenues.
-All revenues from the tax are for the use of the Anoka County Board of Commissioners and must be deposited in the county's environmental response fund under section 18.
+All revenues from the tax are for the use of the Anoka County Board of Commissioners and must be deposited in the county's environmental response fund under section 15. - Subd.

-Subd.
 4. Expiration.
 The authority to impose the tax under this section expires January 1, 2013.

 Sec.
-18. ANOKA COUNTY ENVIRONMENTAL RESPONSE FUND.
+23. ANOKA COUNTY ENVIRONMENTAL RESPONSE FUND.

 Subdivision 1.
 Creation.
 An environmental response fund is created for the purposes specified in this section.
-The taxes imposed by section 17 must be deposited in the fund.
+The taxes imposed by section 14 must be deposited in the fund.
 The Board of County Commissioners shall administer the fund either as a county board, a housing and redevelopment authority, or a regional rail authority.

-Subd.
+- Subd.
 2. Uses of fund.
-The fund created in subdivision 1 must be used for the following purposes:

-(1) acquisition through purchase or condemnation of lands or property which are polluted or contaminated with hazardous substances;

-(2) paying the costs associated with indemnifying or holding harmless the entity taking title to lands or property from any liability arising out of the ownership, remediation, or use of the land or property;

-(3) paying for the costs of remediating the acquired land or property;

-(4) paying the costs associated with remediating lands or property which are polluted or contaminated with hazardous substances; or
+The fund created in subdivision 1 must be used for the following purposes: - (1) acquisition through purchase or condemnation of lands or property which are polluted or contaminated with hazardous substances; - (2) paying the costs associated with indemnifying or holding harmless the entity taking title to lands or property from any liability arising out of the ownership, remediation, or use of the land or property; - (3) paying for the costs of remediating the acquired land or property; - (4) paying the costs associated with remediating lands or property which are polluted or contaminated with hazardous substances; or

-(5) paying for the costs associated with improving the property for economic development, recreational, housing, transportation or rail traffic.
+- (5) paying for the costs associated with improving the property for economic development, recreational, housing, transportation or rail traffic. - Subd.

-Subd.
 3. Matching funds.
-In expending funds under this section, the county shall seek matching funds from contamination cleanup funds administered by the commissioner of the Department of Employment and Economic Development, the Metropolitan Council, the federal government, the private sector, and any other source.
+In expending funds under this section, the county shall seek matching funds from contamination cleanup funds administered by the commissioner of the Department of Employment and Economic Development, the Metropolitan Council, the federal government, the private sector, and any other source. - Subd.

-Subd.
 4. Bonds.
-The county may pledge the proceeds from the taxes imposed by section 17 to bonds issued under this chapter and chapters 398A, 462, 469, and 475.
+The county may pledge the proceeds from the taxes imposed by section 14 to bonds issued under this chapter and Minnesota Statutes, chapters 398A, 462, 469, and 475. - Subd.

-Subd.
 5. Land sales.
 Land or property acquired under this section may be resold at fair market value.
-Proceeds from the sale of the land must be deposited in the environmental response fund.
+Proceeds from the sale of the land must be deposited in the environmental response fund. - Subd.

-Subd.
 6. DOT assistance.
 The commissioner of transportation shall collaborate with the county and any affected municipality by providing technical assistance and support in cleaning up a contaminated site related to a trunk highway or railroad improvement.

 Sec.
-19. CITY OF BLOOMINGTON; TIF DISTRICT EXTENSION.

-Notwithstanding the provisions of Minnesota Statutes, section 469.176, or Laws 1996, chapter 464, article 1, section 8, or any other law to the contrary, the city of Bloomington and its port authority may elect to extend the duration limits of tax increment financing district No. 1-G, containing the former Met Center property, for a period through December 31, 2038.

-EFFECTIVE DATE.
-This section is effective upon compliance by the governing body of the city of Bloomington with the requirements of Minnesota Statutes, section 645.021, and by the governing bodies of the county, city, and school district as required by Minnesota Statutes, section 469.1782, subdivision 2.

-Sec.
-20. CITY OF BROOKLYN PARK TAX INCREMENT FINANCING DISTRICT EXTENSION.
+24. CITY OF BROOKLYN PARK TAX INCREMENT FINANCING DISTRICT EXTENSION.